CarlColijn/Jazillionth/README.md

 Jazillionth doesn't require much to get going.
 The bare minimum that is needed on either the test suite page or the page under test is the following, in the given order:

-1. link to a recent-ish version of jQuery,
-2. link to Jazillionth,
+1. link to Jazillionth,
-3. link to or inline your own testing code,
+2. link to or inline your own testing code,
-4. create (and optionally configure) a Jazillionth object, and
+3. create (and optionally configure) a Jazillionth object, and
-5. tell your Jazillionth object what tests to perform on which pages.
+4. tell your Jazillionth object what tests to perform on which pages.

 By default, Jazillionth doesn't need anything else.
 In the simplest use case it will: